Raphael-Boichot/The-TinyGB-Printer/README.md

 - [A 6x6 mm pushbutton](https://fr.aliexpress.com/item/1005003938244847.html), whatever height.
 The softer the better if you have the choice.
 - [2 x 22 µF caps with a 1206 footprint](https://fr.aliexpress.com/item/1005006022131059.html) (22 to 50 µF is OK if you have spares).
 Take 10V or 16V.
 - An [AMS1117-3.3V converter](https://fr.aliexpress.com/item/4001104149446.html) - Beware, take the 3.3V, not the ADJ !
 - A [2xAA](https://fr.aliexpress.com/item/4000980371784.html) or [2xAAA](https://fr.aliexpress.com/item/1005004195965365.html) battery box with switch.
-Single AA battery is a bit too weak to power the device reliably (it can work or not).
+Single AA or AAA battery is too weak to power the device reliably.
+The choice of AA or AAA depends on which is your go to Game Boy (pocket or GBC), in order to recharge batteries by batch of 4.

 **How to make it:**
 - Solder the pin headers on the Pi Pico, the SD shield, the level shifter and the step-up converter.
 Beware of which side you solder the pin header.
 Check if you can drop the uf2 file to the Pico, it must blink red on and off, it's normal.